 GameStop investor Ryan Cohen urges strategic review

-Nov 17 (Reuters) - One of GameStop Corp's GME.N largest shareholders, Ryan Cohen, in a letter on Monday urged the videogame retailer to immediately conduct a strategic review of its business.
+Nov 17 (Reuters) - One of GameStop Corp's GME.N largest shareholders, Ryan Cohen, has urged the videogame retailer to conduct a strategic review of its business and to focus on digital sales by moving away from its traditional brick-and-mortar model.

-"GameStop needs to evolve into a technology company that delights gamers and delivers exceptional digital experiences – not remain a video game retailer that overprioritizes its brick-and-mortar footprint and stumbles around the online ecosystem," Cohen said in a letter addressed to the company's board.
+"GameStop needs to evolve into a technology company that delights gamers and delivers exceptional digital experiences – not remain a video game retailer that overprioritizes its brick-and-mortar footprint and stumbles around the online ecosystem," Cohen said in the letter addressed to the board.

+GameStop did not immediately respond to a request for comment on the letter.

+Cohen, who is also a co-founder of e-commerce firm Chewy Inc CHWY.N, had raised his stake in GameStop in September and disclosed that he was in discussions with the company's management and board members.

 ((Eva.Mathews@thomsonreuters.com;))